 In its simplest form, upwelling is when the warmer surface water is replaced with deeper cold water.
 Think about it like this.
 When you are swimming, the water is warmest on the surface.
 When diving below the surface, you can actually feel the water become cooler.
 The deeper you go, the colder it gets.
 With upwelling, that colder water is simply brought to the surface displacing the warm water on top.

 In summary, that is what upwelling means – a simple swap of the different ocean water temperature layers.

-Now that we know what upwelling is, what causes an upwelling in San Diego?
+Now that we know what upwelling is, let’s find out what causes upwelling.

 When Does Upwelling Occur?